brandf/WaveFunctionCollapse/README.md

   - For the gray arrow, it's saying 'typically the next word would be B, but sometimes its G or B
   -

-As the network learns end-to-end the 'lava' and the 'path' are trying to settle into the configuration that leads to the best accuracy on our training set.
+As the network learns end-to-end the 'lava' and the 'paths' are trying to settle into the configuration that leads to the best accuracy on our training set.

 ## How might we improve upon this?
 First of all, let's set some stakes in the ground.
 I don't want to change the 4 spaces above, or make changes to the way Transformers work.
 These are too established/proven and I would like to leverage future research/industry improvements.